thesamet/gerrit-saml-plugin/README.md

 # DISCONTINUED

 This repository is no longer being maintained.

-Gerrit Saml Plugin is now being developed at https://gerrit-review.googlesource.com/admin/repos/plugins/saml
+Gerrit Saml Plugin is now being developed at https://gerrit.googlesource.com/plugins/saml/

+Please report issues by following the instructions at https://www.gerritcodereview.com/issues.html

 ----